 - 35% of all cancer deaths are caused by diet (and 33% are caused by tobacco).
 We already have the solution to 68% of cancer deaths – and it is called prevention. ~ Doll and Peto, Journal of the National Cancer Institute ~ American Cancer Society

-This data and much much more is why SRCS, like other schools (and people) in the country, are making the change to a plant-based menu.
-We realize that many students will not have the opportunity to eat fresh healthy foods at home and if even only consumed at school we want all students to have that opportunity for part of the day.
+This data, and much more, is why SRCS and other schools, businesses, and people throughout the country are making the change to include plant-based foods in their diet.
+We realize that many students will not have the opportunity to eat fresh, healthy foods at home, and even if only consumed at school “One Meal a Day,” we want all students to have that opportunity.

-The menu items will include all of the student favorites like pizza, taco’s, burgers, pasta, soups, salads, and more.
-By offering a plant-based menu at school, SRCS is increasing awareness of health, showing compassion for animals and our planet, and reducing the carbon footprint our school and families leave on our world.
-We are excited to be moving our school in this positive direction!
+The daily menu items will include all of the student favorites, like tacos, burgers, pasta, soups, salads, and more.
+Each day features a soup, side salad, entree, fruit, and infused water.
+By offering a healthy and tasty menu at school, SRCS is increasing awareness of health, and reducing the carbon footprint our school and families leave on our planet.

 We also have an à la carte menu available for breakfast, snacks, and optional lunch items, and a healthy vending machine on-site.

 Solid Rock Community School is Green School Certified and Ocean Friendly Certified.
 We take being good stewards of our planet (and our bodies) seriously.